benjaminfoo/Architect/readme.md

 <img src="/Data/Docs/architect.png">

-# Kingdom Come Deliverance Modification - Architect
+# KCD - Architect

-A base-building modification for Kingdom Come Deliverance by Warhorse Studios.
+A base-building modification for Kingdom Come Deliverance.

 This modification adds base-building mechanics to the existing game by providing the ability to create constructions within the games world (its not possible to remove existing structures).